BabylonJS/Documentation/content/How_To/mesh/creation/set/height_map.md

 ![HeightMap3](/img/how_to/HeightMap/worldHeightMap.jpg)

-> To help you generate height-map textures (like the one above), you can use software such as “Terragen”, or ”Picogen”.
+> To help you generate height-map textures (like the one above), you can use software such as [Terragen](https://planetside.co.uk/free-downloads/terragen-4-free-download/), or [Picogen ](https://picogen.org/downloads.php.html)(free).
->

 ### Javascript code